Low VA Appraisal? How VA Tidewater and Reconsideration of Value (ROV) Processes Can Help

 What Is the Tidewater Initiative?

-If you are buying a house with a VA loan, an independent VA appraiser has to certify that it is worth at least the mortgage loan value.
-You can read more about the VA loan process here.
+If you are buying a house with a VA loan, an independent VA appraiser has to certify that it is worth the listing price (a process known as the appraisal) and that it is safe, secure and sanitary, as defined by the VA’s Minimum Property Requirements (MPRs).
+You can read more about the VA loan appraisal process here.

 The Tidewater Initiative Process